expo/expo/docs/versions/unversioned/sdk/camera.md

 - **ratio** (_string_)

 Android only.
 A string representing aspect ratio of the preview, eg. `4:3`, `16:9`, `1:1`.
-To check if a ratio is supported by the device use `getSupportedRatios`.
+To check if a ratio is supported by the device use `getSupportedRatiosAsync`.
 Default: `4:3`.

 - **onCameraReady** (_function_)